 How is Insulin Involved in Low Blood Sugar?

-Insulin’s job is to get the sugar from your meals out of your blood stream and into your cells where it can be used to fuel cellular processes.
-If you eat a meal which is high in carbohydrates, your body releases a great deal of insulin to route all that sugar into your cells.
+Insulin’s job is to get the sugar from your meals out of your bloodstream and into your cells where it can be used to fuel cellular processes.
+If you eat a meal that is high in carbohydrates, your body releases a great deal of insulin to route all that sugar into your cells.
 Sometimes, the body releases too much insulin, and ends up driving too much sugar out of the blood, and causing a low blood sugar reaction.

 But there is more to the story, and it has to do with insulin and blood sugar levels over time.
 When carbohydrates are available to burn as fuel, your body stores any fat that comes into the cell for future use.

-The body prefers to store fat for fuel because fat is nutritionally dense, and provides more than double the amount of calories as carbs or protein.
+The body prefers to store fat for fuel because fat is nutritionally dense, and provides more than double the number of calories as carbs or protein.

 So as you can see, if the body had to rely on stored glycogen, it would only have fuel to go for about half a day of normal activity.
 After that, there would be no more energy to do anything, much less run after an animal and kill it for food.

 Now fast forward to today.
 Food is available all the time, and much of what we choose to eat is carbohydrate-based.
 To the body, any carbohydrates, whether refined or whole, are basically sugar.
 If these foods are available, the body, because of its evolutionary bias, will use carbs for fuel over stored fat.

 When a high carb diet is consumed every day over a long period of time, the body is constantly called to release a great deal of insulin to counteract the consumed sugar.